runtimelabs-inc/chronologue/README.md

 - Load a synthetic user trace
 - Build embeddings
 - Run a planning query
-- (Optionally) schedule a reminder in your Google Calendar
+- Schedule a reminder in your Google Calendar

 ### System Overview